jonathan-annett/sneaker-net/README.md

 there are 2 main scripts

-`copy-loop.ps1` is the script that copies the files and ejects the usb. this is what is placed in the desktop folder on each pc
+`copy-loop.ps1` is the script that runs on each pc. it ends up in the desktop folder.

-`set-this-pc-as.ps1` is the script that sets up each pc, and is combined with `header-usb-dest.cmd` and `header-usb.source.cmd` are to create the final cmd files that act as installers.
+`set-this-pc-as.ps1` is the script that sets up each pc, and is combined with `header-usb-dest.cmd` and `header-usb.source.cmd` to create the final cmd files that act as installers.

-`settings.ini` is the default settings file which gets copied to the usb-image/sneakernet/src folder
+`settings.ini` is the default settings file which gets copied to the `usb-image/sneakernet/src` folder